awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/create-custom-preset-from-system-preset.md

 1. On the **Create preset** page, specify a name for the new preset\.
 Optionally, modify the description and category\.

-   These values help you find the custom preset later if you [list your presets](listing-presets.md) and use the search function on the **Output presets** pane\.
+   These values help you find the custom preset later\.
+For more information see [Listing and viewing output presets](listing-presets.md)\.

 1. Modify any output settings\.